Traver Rains: Television

 Rains was a featured judge on the third cycle of America's Next Top Model and as the designer for a fashion show contest.
 He was a guest judge on Project Runway Canada for the "When It Rains It Pours" challenge and also on Project Runway when contestants had to make costumes for WWE Divas.
 Rains' acting credits include the 2005 film One Last Thing and My Super Ex-Girlfriend.
 Other credits include judge on The Arrangement.
 Rains appeared as his brand representative on NBC's "Fashion on Ice special", The Anna Nicole Show, MTV's MADE, MTV's My Super Sweet Sixteen VH1 Super Group, The Gabulous Like of..., and Love Ride.
 Live appearances as a fashion correspondent include: MTV's TRL, MTV News, and Good Day LA.
 Special appearances include: The Tonight Show, E!
 News, CNN, The Today Show, Good Day New York Live, and E!.

 Photographer

 Currently residing in California, Rains is working as a fashion photographer in his Hollywood studio.
 He has recently shown his work at exhibits in San Francisco, Hollywood and Culver City.
 Attendees included Alan Cumming, Brian Friedman, Guy Branum, Aubrey O'Day and Erika Jayne.

-Recently, Rains was featured on Fashion Television in an interview by Jeanne Beker.
+Rains was featured on FashionTelevision in an interview by Jeanne Beker.
 As well as in Style Section LA.